 COVID-19 Vaccinations for Caregivers

-All caregivers are eligible to get the COVID-19 vaccine and booster for free, right now.
+All caregivers are eligible to get the COVID-19 vaccine and booster, right now.

 The vaccine is safe and the Washington State Department of Health (DOH) recommends that you get one as soon as you can.
 You will be joining millions of people in the U.S. alone who are already vaccinated.